osrf/gazebo_tutorials/ros_comm/tutorial.md

 rosrun gazebo_ros spawn_model -database coke_can -sdf -model coke_can3 -y 2.2 -x -0.3
 ~~~

-To see all of the available arguments for <tt>spawn_model</tt> including namespaces, trimesh properties, joint positions and RPY orientation run:
+To see all of the available arguments for `spawn_model` including namespaces, trimesh properties, joint positions and RPY orientation run:

 ~~~
 rosrun gazebo_ros spawn_model -h